timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-29
+# Today is 2019-08-30

 ## Objectives for the day:

-- Play test tsjost level.
-- Hack in the final car by not using segments.
+- Work on particles for explosives and dust.

 # Purpose